rkuma183/wilsonmar.github.io/_posts/2014-08-11-ruby-on-apple-mac-osx.md

    </pre>

-0. View each component individually:
+0. To view each component individually:

    <tt><strong>
    gem \-\-version